champgm/TimeTwist/README.md

 On the watch, go to Settings -> Developer Options -> Wireless Debugging and find the `ip:port` item.

-The `adb` executable is located in
+Add `adb` to your PATH, the executable is located in
 ```
 %LOCALAPPDATA%\Android\sdk\platform-tools
 ```